 5. Benijo, one of the best beaches in Tenerife (Spain)

 Benijo beach is of volcanic origin and stands out for the characteristic black color of its sand.
 From there, you get an excellent view of the Roques de Anaga, so it’s worth driving to this place.
 Also, if you like landscape photography, it’s definitely a great place to visit.
+No doubt why this is one of the best beaches in Tenerife.

 If you’re looking for more natural tourism, you should know that this beach also has a nudist area.
 Furthermore, it’s surrounded by a forest track known as Pista el Draguillo, which is parallel to the coast and gives you beautiful views of the landscape.

-To finish off your visit, I recommend you taste a good plate of homemade Canarian food in any restaurant in the area while enjoying the sunset.
+To finish off your visit, I recommend you taste a good plate of traditional Canarian food in any restaurant in the area while enjoying the sunset.
 That is, without a doubt, my favorite stuff to do in Tenerife.

 6. Anaga Rural Park, the best of Tenerife